hpe-storage/co-deployments/docs/README.md

 - Upstream Kubernetes version > 1.12
 - Other Kubernetes distributions supported
-- OpenShift 4.1 in Tech Preview (3.x is not supported, see [FlexVolume Helm chart](../helm/charts/hpe-flexvolume-driver))
+- OpenShift 4.1 in Tech Preview (3.x is not supported, see [FlexVolume Driver Helm chart](https://github.com/hpe-storage/co-deployments/tree/master/helm/charts/hpe-flexvolume-driver))
 - More distributions will be listed as tests are ongoing
 - Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories